 These days, most people in the buildings industry will tell you that the value of data has exceeded the value of the devices that capture the data.
-Does that mean you can just throw your data on any device within any network?
+But for building controls hardware folks, does that mean you can just throw your data on any device within any network?
 Not exactly.

 At a recent user conference for a popular building analytics software platform we overheard plenty of people talking about hardware.
 Most of the people doing the talking were those who were attending as representatives of software companies.
 The silent consensus was that software is great and obviously necessary for buildings to catch up on the data revolution.
 But while the value of hardware may be going down in a global sense, devices are still crucial to data collection and analysis.